dkremiansky/kmeans_clustering/README.md

 # kmeans_clustring
- project on a course "Introduction to Data Science"
+ project on the course "Introduction to Data Science"